psychopattt/Discord-Remote/README.md

  - Help: Show how to use a command and list all commands
  - Bulk: Execute multiple commands at once
  - Clear: Remove all messages in the input and output channels
- - Click: Send a mouse click (Works like AutoHotKey's [Click](https://www.autohotkey.com/docs/v2/lib/Click.htm) function)
+ - Click: Send a mouse click (Similar to AutoHotKey's [Click](https://www.autohotkey.com/docs/v2/lib/Click.htm) function)
  - Focus: Focus a specific window (bring it to the foreground)
+ - Hide: Change the opacity of a specific window
- - Input: Send inputs (Works like AutoHotKey's [SendInput](https://www.autohotkey.com/docs/v2/lib/Send.htm#SendInputDetail) function)
+ - Input: Send inputs (Similar to AutoHotKey's [SendInput](https://www.autohotkey.com/docs/v2/lib/Send.htm#SendInputDetail) function)
  - Mouse: Move the mouse to the specified position on the screen
  - Ping: Send a simple ping to see if Discord Remote is running
  - Screenshot: Take a screenshot and send it in the output channel
  - Search: Search text in the Windows search box and start the first result
  - Shutdown: Terminate Discord Remote and optionally lock the PC
- - Text: Send text (Works like AutoHotKey's [SendText](https://www.autohotkey.com/docs/v2/lib/Send.htm#Text) function)
+ - Text: Send text (Similar to AutoHotKey's [SendText](https://www.autohotkey.com/docs/v2/lib/Send.htm#Text) function)
  - Wait: Wait for X milliseconds
- - Important details are available when using Discord Remote
+ - Details and examples are available when using Discord Remote

 ## Limitations
  - Doing anything is ***very*** slow